nzangi/Django-React-BlogPost/README.md

 2. `npm install react-router-dom`
 3. `npm start`, the server opens at `localhost:3000`

-Now you can access the frontend and interatct with the system
+Now you can access the frontend and interact with the system